Bettch/Bettch/README.md

 I'm always open to exciting opportunities in:
 - Systems Analysis & Engineering
-- Cloud Engineering
-- DevOps Engineering
+- Cloud & DevOps Engineering
-- Innovative Tech Projects

 💼 Connect with me on [LinkedIn](https://linkedin.com/in/jordanbettcher)